sbarthelemy/collada-dom/Readme.txt

 [Windows host/MSYS]
-1) Execute make utility at root level of package by typing 'make' viewer.self will be in viewer\bin for release build (conf=release, this is the default build) viewer-d.self will be in viewer\bin for debug build (conf=debug)
+1) Execute make utility at root level of package by typing 'make' viewer.self will be in viewer\bin for release build (conf=release, this is the default build) viewer.self will be in viewer\bin for debug build (conf=debug)
 2) Unzip samples.zip, extract its content to viewer\bin\
-3) Use ProDG Target Manager or Debugger to load viewer.self (release) or viewer-d.self in \viewer\bin Optionally, specify a Collada document (cage.dae) as command line argument when loading viewer executable
+3) Use ProDG Target Manager or Debugger to load viewer.self Optionally, specify a Collada document (cage.dae) as command line argument when loading viewer executable